 • The enormous number of built-in features including (however not restricted to) pamphlets, coupons, shipping and analytics.

 • No transaction fee.

 • Responsive themes (paid and free) and consistent user experience on both mobile and desktop.

 • Simple store integration with Facebook, eBay, Google shopping etc.

 For those who wish to launch a multi-vendor store may find BigCommerce lacking some of the support other ecommerce platforms offer with more coordinated market place models.
 Another worry with BigCommerce might be the absence of free themes.
 With just 7 free themes, BigCommerce lags behind other ecommerce platforms, given the way that majority of them offer more than 20 free themes.

 BigCommerce is a perfect answer for ecommerce entrepreneurs who need an online store without coding issues, incorporating plugins etc. if you can manage with the absence of free themes, then BigCommerce will be the best ecommerce platform solution.

 A free WordPress module, WooCommerce is a name that needs no introduction in the world of ecommerce.
-It comes with a secure payment gateway and a shopping cart that works really well.
+Whether you’re setting up a WooCommerce store for your small business or a larger enterprise, it comes with a secure payment gateway and a shopping cart that works really well.
 WooCommerce needs an extra plugin to begin a multi-vendor online store.

 • Easily manageable admin panel.